taimurtak/garnet-oss/README.md

 ![Docker Image Version (latest semver)](https://img.shields.io/docker/v/garnetlabs/garnet-oss-backend)
 ![GitHub go.mod Go version (subdirectory of monorepo)](https://img.shields.io/github/go-mod/go-version/garnet-labs/garnet-oss?filename=cli%2Fgo.mod)

-Garnet provides a single source of truth for your configurations, and lets you fetch them into your apps automatically.
+Garnet provides a single source of truth for your secrets, and lets you fetch them into your apps automatically.

 - **Encrypted Storage** · centrally store and manage your all your configuration parameters and secrets.
 - **Auto-Injection** · fetch and inject environment variables into your apps at build or run time.